-If you wish to request reasonable accommodation, you must make application through online form.
+If you wish to request reasonable accommodation, you must make application through online form on the website of Accessibility Resource Center.

 It takes one to two months until start receiving reasonable accommodation after the application is accepted.
 Please apply well in advance, as it is not possible to receive reasonable accommodation for the past classes.